Dark Mode

 6. Consider International Appeal

-If your business operates in international markets, take into account the logo font’s ability to include specific international letters or characters.
+If your business operates in international markets, consider the logo font’s ability to include specific international letters or characters.

 Ensuring that your font is suitable for international audiences will strengthen your brand’s presence and recognition across borders.